 - Preheat oven to 350° Fahrenheit.

-- Lightly spray 9×13 baking dish with nonstick spray.
+- Lightly spray 9×13-inch baking dish with nonstick cooking spray.

-- Sprinkle cake mix evenly over the bottom of baking dish.
+- Sprinkle cake mix evenly over the bottom of the prepared baking dish.
 Top cake mix with layer of blueberries.
 Sprinkle sugar on top of blueberries.

 - Pour water over blueberries and cake mix.
 Use a spoon or spatula to lightly stir water into the cake mix, ensuring most of the water goes to the bottom.